 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-I love this easy breadstick recipe, it doesn’t require any stand mixer and makes irresistible crispy breadsticks, also known as grissini.
-Serve them with cheese, olives, or on your charcuterie board: they’re perfect with classic antipasti!
+This easy breadstick recipe doesn’t require a stand mixer and makes irresistible long, fancy, crispy breadsticks, aka grissini.
+Serve them with cheese, olives, salads or charcuterie board.
+Seriously, they’re addictive!

-If you’ve never tried freshly made Italian breadsticks, it’s time for you to give them a go!
-Make a double batch if you have friends or family around, they will be gone in no time.
+Make a double batch if you have friends around, they will be gone in no time!

 What ingredients you need